 - 1 egg

-- 2 tablespoons of bacon drippin’s or melted real butter
+- 2 tablespoons melted butter or bacon drippin’s

 - 1 tablespoon solid vegetable shortening

 - Preheat oven to 450.

 - In a 10-inch cast iron skillet, add a tablespoon of shortening and preheat.

 - Sift together dry ingredients; add buttermilk, egg, and drippings, mixing just until dry ingredients are moistened.